WowOrchid/NxsPPL-finder/README.md

 ## Installation
 Clone the Repo.

-Windows, Linux or Mac are available if you have the correct dependencies, but Linux (Specifically Arch-Based) is reccomended as this is what the developer(s) use to build it.
+Windows, Linux or Mac are available if you have the correct dependencies, but Linux (Specifically Arch-Based) is recommended as this is what the developer(s) use to build it.

-Dear Windows users, You will NEVER have pre-builts or simple "exe" files.
+Dear Windows/Mac users, You will NEVER have pre-builts or simple "executable" files.
 This is NOT a gimmick tool or party-trick, but a legitimate, proof-of-concept data observer, only to be used within legal barrier.
 ## Dependencies
 Projected dependencies: